mikablachut/Recipes/README.md

 gradle bootRun
 ```

-We can also run the application using traditional way using ```java -jar``` command but for that, we need to generate jar of out spring boot application.
-Let see those steps for Gradle:
+Application can also be started using ```java -jar``` command but for that, you need to generate jar file.
+Steps for this scenario:

 ```
 gradle build